RTEMS/rtems-docs/c_user/symmetric_multiprocessing_services.rst

 priority queue in the FIFO is selected.
 Then the first priority queue is removed from the FIFO.
 In case the previously first priority queue is not empty, then it is appended to the FIFO.
 So there is FIFO fairness with respect to the highest priority task of each scheduler instances.
-See also *Brandenburg, BjÃ¶rn B.: A fully preemptive multiprocessor semaphore protocol for latency-sensitive real-time applications.
-In Proceedings of the 25th Euromicro Conference on Real-Time Systems (ECRTS 2013), pages 292â302, 2013.http://www.mpi-sws.org/~bbb/papers/pdf/ecrts13b.pdf*.
+See also *Brandenburg, Bjorn B.: A fully preemptive multiprocessor semaphore protocol for latency-sensitive real-time applications.
+In Proceedings of the 25th Euromicro Conference on Real-Time Systems (ECRTS 2013), pages 292-302, 2013.http://www.mpi-sws.org/~bbb/papers/pdf/ecrts13b.pdf*.

 Such a two level queue may need a considerable amount of memory if fast enqueue and dequeue operations are desired (depends on the scheduler instance count).